 How to choose the right social media or digital marketing training course

-Considering retraining in social media or digital marketing?
-Find out the 10 questions you need to ask before choosing a course.
+Wondering how to choose the right social media or digital marketing certification course?
+Find out the 10 questions you need to ask before making a decision.

 There is no doubt that social media and digital marketing is one of those jobs that didn’t exist 10 years ago.
 Looking on LinkedIn today, searching for ‘social media marketing’ jobs in the UK returns 8,838 results and ‘digital marketing’ returns 12,631 results.